Greater Vancouver is unusual among world cities ...

 it is truly unique

-in Canada for it's combination of the natural and the urban, the
+in Canada & the world for it's combination of the natural, the urban, the

-recreational and the cultural, and the relative lack of pollution
+recreational, the cultural, as well as the relative lack of pollution,

-Vancouver's greatest natural asset is the beauty of it's natural
+Vancouver's greatest natural asset's is the beauty of it's natural

 surroundings; a beautiful combination of

 mountains form a panorama around the area and provide numerous recreational

 opportunities just a short drive away, the mountains also provide

 shelter from colder northern winds, they also trap a generous

 amount of rainfall on the area which helps create a milder climate